CrazyMadHacker/ElkStackDeployment/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jumpbox machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: 108.90.5.154
+Access to this machine is only allowed from my public IP address.

 Machines within the network can only be accessed by each other.
 The Web 1, Web2 and Web 3 VMs send traffic to the ELK server.